 Many people are lazy.
 They love the message of "do nothing".
-"If the church is saying it, and the church knows everything, then we're all set, spiritually".
+"If the church is saying it, and the church knows everything, then we're all set".
 Not!
 The reality is, many protestant churches only preached off of a few high-level verses that said that, and ignored thousands of pages in the bible that elaborated on those verses.
-While those verses are true at a high-level, crucial details are missing - our daily commitment to God exhibited in us seeking God and His Righteousness.
+While those verses are true at a high-level, crucial details are missing - which are in our daily commitment to God exhibited in us seeking God and His Righteousness.
 Otherwise, we’re not truthful about our claim of believing, and therefore not producing fruit!

 Another sad fact in today's world, many people equate earthly blessings to spiritual blessings - they drive up in their latest model SUVs to the biggest church in town… When it is the exact opposite.
-Having a lot of earthly riches actually equates to going to hell later, Matthew 19:24 "Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.", unless God is truly in the center of our lives.
+Having a lot of earthly riches actually equates to going to hell later, unless God is truly in the center of our lives, Matthew 19:24 "Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.".
 I heard someone say, "I know we are true Christians here in the USA and God is with us, because it's the greatest and most prosperous nation on earth".
-And so was the Roman empire, the Greek civilization, and the ancient Egypt in the days of pharaohs, to give a few examples of idol-worshiping prosperous nations that lasted some hundreds, and some thousands of years.
+And so was the Roman empire, the Greek civilization, and the ancient Egypt in the days of pharaohs, to give a few examples of ungodly prosperous nations that lasted some hundreds, and some thousands of years.
 Please don't misunderstand.
 I'm not saying the USA is ungodly.
 I'm saying it is not the right measure of Christian belief.

-Accepting this Biblical-fact of the need for spiritual maturity through the praying of the Lord’s Prayer daily, and seeking God by reading the Bible, may seem strange at first.
+Accepting this biblical-fact of the need for spiritual maturity by seeking God through reading the Bible often, and the praying of the Lord’s Prayer daily, may seem strange at first.
 This is because most churches have brainwashed people for years into thinking, any doing = works; “do nothing, nothing at all, just mark the front of your Bible with the date you were saved”.
 And the Catholic church: "priests read the Bible; you don't need to", and "pray to other humans".

 God will not excuse you for not knowing to do the right thing to multiply your "talents".
+Using the excuse of "...it's the church's fault they taught us wrong..." will not fly with God.
 Download any audio-enabled app to your device, and listen to the Bible always.
 It comes in many languages and versions.
 Then research difficult verses online.
 God will guide you to answers when you're truly seeking Him.
 And of course be careful with the fluff and misleading info on the internet.

 Helpful app trick: I set the audio speed to 0.75.
 It gives me more time to absorb.